Norwell Public Library Building Project

-This opportunity is made possible thanks to years of work and the collective efforts of the Library Project Committee, Library/Town Hall Study Committee, NPL Board of Trustees, NPL Foundation, Friends of NPL, library staff, town officials, other town departments, and many others in the community.
+This project is made possible thanks to a grant from the Massachusetts Public Library Construction Program and the support of Norwell residents.
+It is the result of years of work by those involved, including the Library Project Committee, Library/Town Hall Study Committee, NPL Board of Trustees, NPL Foundation, Friends of NPL, library staff, town officials, other town departments, and others in the community.

 Benefits of a New Library: